TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 ## What It Does

-Battery Sentinel counts the batteries at or below a threshold and lists each one, with its percentage, area, and battery type, in a `devices` attribute.
+Battery Sentinel counts the batteries at or below a threshold and lists each one, with its percentage, area, and battery type if available, in a `devices` attribute.
 The state is the count; the detail is in the attributes.

 - **Percentage and binary, both handled.** A device counts as low when its battery percentage is at or below the threshold, or when a binary battery sensor reads `on`.
-A binary sensor has no number, so its `level` comes through as `null`.
-- **Hysteresis so it does not flap.** A flagged device stays low until it climbs above the threshold plus a margin, which for a battery only happens when a fresh cell is fitted.
-A cell hovering at the line does not bounce in and out of the list.
+- **Hysteresis so it does not flap.** A flagged device usually stays low.
+But it can fluctuate slightly as a load is removed when the device goes to sleep.
 - **Offline batteries surfaced separately.** An in-scope battery sitting at `unavailable` or `unknown` is not a low battery, so it never lands in the low list.
-It is reported in a separate `unavailable_entities` attribute instead, so the low state stays clean while you still see what is offline.
+It is reported in a separate `unavailable_entities` attribute, so the low state stays clean while you still see what is offline.
 - **A grace period after a restart.** For a window after Home Assistant starts, the unavailable list is held empty so a restart does not report a false fleet-wide outage.
 The window is measured from a required uptime sensor (see below).
 The low count is never held; it works the entire time.
-- **A loud error if set up wrong.** If the uptime sensor is missing or misconfigured, or a threshold or margin is invalid, the sensor reports a `setup_error` state and does nothing until you fix it, rather than failing quietly.
+- **A loud error if set up wrong.** If a required parameter is missing or misconfigured, or a threshold or margin is invalid, the sensor reports a `setup_error` state and does nothing until you fix it, rather than failing quietly.
 An `ok` attribute lets automations tell a working sensor from a broken one.
-- **Scope by label, area, device, or entity**, with include and exclude, and exclude always wins.
+- **Scope by label, area, device, or entity**, with include and exclude, and exclude has priority.

 The full design, the reasoning behind each choice, and worked examples are in the article: <https://xeazy.com/battery-entity-sentinel-blueprints/>